socketsupply/sockets.sh/src/docs/faq.md

 ### How can a peer replace a server?

-A peer should not be asked to handle the same kind of work-loads as a server.
+A peer should not be asked to handle the same kind of workloads as a server.
 If you develop an app that monopolizes a user's device, they will be unhappy, regardless of what architecture you are using.
 Peers should handle smaller work-loads in shorter bursts.